 Harvest the leaves in the morning, after the dew has evaporated, on a dry and sunny day.

-For selection, choose young, fresh, and vibrant green leaves, free from defects and not yet fuzzy in texture.
+For selection, choose young, fresh, and vibrant green leaves, free from defects and not yet fuzzy in appearance.

-If you grow blackcurrants for their fruit, ensure you leave some leaves on the bush to avoid impacting the upcoming summer fruiting.
+If you grow blackcurrants for their fruit, ensure you leave some leaves on the shrub to avoid impacting the upcoming summer fruiting.

-To speed up drying, gently pat the leaves dry with a clean cloth.
+To speed up drying, gently wring the leaves in a clean cloth.

 Air-drying is a simple, economical, and natural method.
-To do this, simply lay the blackcurrant leaves flat on a tray, rack, or crate to ensure good air circulation during drying.
+For this, simply lay the blackcurrant leaves flat on a tray, slatted rack, or crate to ensure good air circulation during drying.

 Store the leaves in a dry, well-ventilated area away from direct sunlight.
-Optionally, they can be turned after a week to ensure even drying.
+Optionally, turn them over after a week to ensure even drying.

-After a few days to several weeks, when the leaves become brittle and crumbly, the drying process will be complete.
+After a few days to several weeks, when the leaves become brittle and crumbly, drying will be complete.

 For a quicker method, opt for oven-drying the blackcurrant leaves at a very low temperature (ideally 50–60°C).